9 Best Ways to Keep Rugs From Slipping on Laminate Floors (Must-Try!)

 Caulking is the best way to secure rugs to the floor.

 Someone needs to apply caulking to the back of the rug, focusing on the edges and then caulk lines in the middle.
-When applying the caulking, it is important to flatten it once dry so that it will adhere to the back of the rug properly.Â
+To ensure the caulking adheres to the rug back properly, flatten it once it has dried.

 Using a Hot Glue Gun